godaddy/spree_weight_based_shipping_calculator/README.md

 Determine shipping cost based on total items' weight.
 The minimum weight is always zero and maximum weight is always infinite.
 You can specify any number of weights between the minimum and maximum, and each weight, including zero weight, will have a corresponding shipping cost.
-The shipping cost of an order is determined by comparing the list of shipping weight against the order's weight - First, find the lowest shipping weight in the list that is greater than the order weight, its corresponding shipping cost is the shipping cost of the order.
+The shipping cost of an order is determined by comparing the list of shipping weight against the order's weight - First, find the lowest shipping weight in the list that is greater than or equal to the order weight, its corresponding shipping cost is the shipping cost of the order.
 For example, here is the list of weights and its shipping cost configuration:

 ```